 Posted Sep 03, 2014

-The fictional character of Uriah Heep in David Copperfield by Charles Dickens is notable for his obsequiousness and insincerity, often emphasizing his own ‘umbleness’ to cover up the true scale of his ambition.
-Modesty often poses as humility, but, unlike true humility, is skin-deep and external rather than deep and internal.
+Modesty often implies a certain artfulness or artificiality, perhaps even insincerity or hypocrisy.
+In David Copperfield, the character of Uriah Heep is notable for his obsequiousness, and often brings up his own ‘umbleness’ in a bid to disguise the true scale of his ambition.
+Modesty often poses as humility, but, unlike humility, is superficial and external rather than deep and internal.
 At best, modesty is no more than good manners.

 You think that I was convicted through deficiency of words—I mean, that if I had thought fit to leave nothing undone, nothing unsaid, I might have gained an acquittal.
 Not so; the deficiency which led to my conviction was not of words—certainly not.
 But I had not the boldness or impudence or inclination to address you as you would have liked me to address you, weeping and wailing and lamenting, and saying and doing many things which you have been accustomed to hearing from others, and which, as I say, are unworthy of me.
 But I thought that I ought not to do anything common or mean in the hour of danger: nor do I now repent of the manner of my defence, and I would rather die having spoken after my manner, than speak in your manner and live.